 Osteopathy for babies and children

-Osteopaths are trained and qualified to work with babies and children during their undergraduate studies, but Gayle has continued to update and enhance her skills in this area with further post-graduate training and has been accepted on to both a post-graduate Certificate in Paediatric Osteopathy and a Masters Degree in Paediatric Musculoskeletal Health.
+Osteopaths are trained and qualified to work with babies and children during their undergraduate studies, but Gayle and Sarah have continued to update and enhance their skills in this area with further post-graduate training.

 Babies’ and children's skeletons are softer and more complex than an adult’s and osteopaths will therefore use gentler techniques such as cranial osteopathy when treating, meaning there is no discomfort for your child during treatment.
 In fact gentle manipulation can help soothe and relax your baby.

 Osteopathic techniques are suitable for children at all stages of development and an assessment of your child will be undertaken at initial consultation, to see what might help.